 We stress that the suppression of $\chi_{nem}$ in the superconducting state cannot be simply explained by a reduction of the SC gap magnitude by strain.
 Indeed in the absence of any nematic correlations, $\chi_{nem}$ is just the normal state density of state at the Fermi energy weighted by the $B_{2g}$ Raman vertex.
 It is therefore independent of the SC gap energy \cite{labat_variation_2020}, and the suppression of $\chi_{nem}$ must be linked to the suppression of nematic fluctuations in the SC state \cite{SI}.
 Moreover, the strain-induced suppression of the SC peak intensity further strengthens the nematic resonance hypothesis: the emergence of the SC peak below $T_c$ is closely linked to the presence of significant nematic correlations in the SC state close to the nematic QCP, as evidenced by the approximate scaling between the SC peak weight and $\chi_{nem}$ under strain (see Fig. S2 of the Supplemental Material \cite{SI}).

 Our results suggest a connection between the suppression of $\chi_{nem}$ in the superconducting state and the rapid fall of $T_{c}$ observed in transport measurements on a similarly doped sample~\cite{malinowski_suppression_2020}.
 In the case where SC pairing is promoted by nematic fluctuations as expected near a nematic QCP \cite{lederer_enhancement_2015,labat_pairing_2017}, the fall of $T_{c}$ under strain is rationalized as a consequence of the suppression of these fluctuations.
-Within a BCS type of pairing theory we expect $T_c=\Lambda e^{-\frac{1}{\lambda_{SC}}}$, where $\Lambda$ is an energy cut off and $\lambda_{SC}$ is the largest dimensionless eigenvalue of the pairing kernel.
-For a nematic fluctuation mediated scenario we expect $\lambda_{SC}\propto\chi_{nem}$, which suggests the scaling $\delta T_c \propto \delta \chi_{nem}$.